Elevation: 9,125 ft

 This peak is not in the book.
 Published November 2019

-Peak 9125 is the middle (and highest) of three ranked summits on a prominent ridge positioned on the North Side of Eightmile Canyon.
+Peak 9125 is the middle (and highest) of three ranked summits on a prominent ridge positioned on the north side of Eightmile Canyon.
 Bald Mountain (9,006 feet) and Peak 9002 are the other two peaks.
-The easiest ascent routes are the Northeast Ridge and the Southwest Ridge.
-Peak 9125 has a rugged Southeast Face looming above Eightmile Canyon.
+The easiest ascent routes are the northeast ridge and the southwest ridge.
+Peak 9125 has a rugged southeast face that looms above Eightmile Canyon.
 USGS Eightmile Canyon

 Northeast Ridge, Class 2

-From the 8,640-foot connecting saddle with Bald Mountain, follow an elk trail on the R/W side of the ridge crest to make your way SW up this easy ridge.
+From the 8,640-foot connecting saddle with Bald Mountain, follow an elk trail on the right/west side of the ridge crest to make your way southwest up this easy ridge.
 The ridge terrain is firm and has scattered pines.
 The summit of Peak 9125 is a rocky ridge crest.
 There is a small cairn on top.

-From the summit, descent SW down the ridge crest.
+From the summit, descend southwest on the ridge crest.
 There are a few easy cliff bands to skirt or down-climb.
-There is much more rock on this ridge section than on any of the ridge sections preceding this one so far on this multi-peak climb.
-You will find an elk trail to expedite the descent down the Southwest Ridge.
-You will quickly reach a small saddle at 8,580 feet.
+There is much more rock on this ridge section than on any of the ridge sections preceding this one on this multi-peak climb.
+You will find an elk trail to expedite the descent down the southwest ridge.
+You quickly reach a small saddle at 8,580 feet.
 This saddle connects Peak 9125 to Peak 9002, another ranked summit and the next objective in today’s journey.